duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 domain: :all, expire_after: 60.minutes
 ~~~

+If you do not use `expired_after` than it will be `-1` ie in Dev Tools ->
+Application -> Cookies it will be `1969-12-31T23:59:59.000Z` 1970 - 1 second, ie
+cookie will be discarded when browser is closed (on mobile when phone restarts,
+since closing browser keeps current session).

 This works fine for top level domains and subdomains for them.

 For example if you have `domain: :all` and you sign in at `asd.local`, than you